Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

-Now, using this transitivity property of $G_z$, it is easy to prove the maximality of $G_z$ in $G$ using the arguments that we explored in the proof of Lemma \ref{l:stabilizers}.5 (this time we consider the action of $G$ on the circularly ordered set $J$). \end{proof}
+Now, using this transitivity property of $G_z$, we prove the maximality of $G_z$ in $G$ using the arguments that we explored in the proof of Lemma \ref{l:stabilizers}.5 (this time we consider the action of $G$ on the circularly ordered set $J$).